orkun1675/cs168-proj3-auto-tester/README.md

 ## Running Specific Tests

-By default all tests are run, but if you want to run a specific test, just list the test names when calling the auto tester.
+By default all tests are run, but if you want to run a specific test, just list the test names after the `--tests` flag when calling the auto tester.
 Here is an example that runs two  of the official tests:
 ```
-python auto_tester.zip --part 2 send_image_file send_one_file
+python auto_tester.zip --part 2 --tests send_image_file send_one_file
 ```

 ## Accepted Flags